Legal-and-General/canopy/docs/CONTRIBUTING.md

 Running `npm start` will run storybook locally, this will hot reload any changes and is the most seamless way to modify or create existing components.

-### Netlify Deployments
+### Deployments

-Pull requests are automatically deployed via [Netlify](https://netlify.com), a status check will be added to any pull request with a link to the deployment which will run the storybook application.
-[Netlify config](../netlify.toml) is checked into the project
+At the moment pull requests are not deployed to any environment.

-The master branch is also deployed to [GitHub Pages](https://pages.github.com/), this currently provides the most up to date documentation for the latest version.
+The `master` branch is deployed to [GitHub Pages](https://pages.github.com/), this currently provides the most up to date documentation for the latest version.
 This deployment is handled by a custom [GitHub action](../.github/actions/gh-pages-storybook)

 https://legal-and-general.github.io/canopy